 For the seabream, seabass and alike, once cooked the bones are very easy to eliminate.

 - Grab a knife and first slide the ‘spine’ outwards, starting from top near the head until you reach just before the tail.
 It is very easily removed if cooked properly.
-If bones do not slide out, it means fish is still undercooked.
+If bones do not slide out, it means fish is still under cooked.

-- Now we need to remove the long middle bone so to do this I make a cut along the top side of the fish and slide both side to the side.
+- Now we need to remove the long middle bone so to do this I make a cut along the top side of the fish and slide both sides to the side.
 You can now see the long bone, right?

 - Grab the tail and pull it up gently, trying not to break it.